 An attractive website is essential for any artist selling art online, local art shows, and galleries.

-The design and flow of your site are more important than ever and is the first impression a potential art collector has.
+Your site’s design and flow are more important than ever and are the first impression a potential art collector has.

 A visitor to your site will be the first introduction to your original art or art prints.

 Displaying your art professionally on a site that is easy to navigate will go a long way.

-Building websites is a lot easier today than it was even 5 years ago.
+Building websites is a lot easier today than it was even five years ago.

-If you can build a Facebook Business page, you can build a WordPress website that will attract collectors and inspire them to purchase your artwork.
+If you can build a Facebook Business page, you can create a WordPress website that will attract collectors and inspire them to purchase your artwork.

-Creating an artist website is as easy as 1,2,3 with BlueHost.
+Creating a website is as easy as 1,2,3 with BlueHost.